apache/skywalking/docs/en/setup/backend/backend-setup.md

 1. [Set receivers](backend-receivers.md).
 You could choose receivers by your requirements, most receivers are harmless, at least our default receivers are.
 You would set and active all receivers provided.
 1. [Open fetchers](backend-fetcher.md).
 You could open different fetchers to read metrics from the target applications.
-These ones works like receivers, but in pulling mode, typically like Prometheus.
+These ones work like receivers, but in pulling mode, typically like Prometheus.
 1. [Token authentication](backend-token-auth.md).
 You could add token authentication mechanisms to avoid `OAP` receiving untrusted data.
 1. Do [trace sampling](trace-sampling.md) at backend.
 This sample keep the metrics accurate, only don't save some of traces in storage based on rate.
 1. Follow [slow DB statement threshold](slow-db-statement.md) config document to understand that, how to detect the Slow database statements(including SQL statements) in your system.
 1. Official [OAL scripts](../../guides/backend-oal-scripts.md).
-As you known from our [OAL introduction](../../concepts-and-designs/oal.md), most of backend analysis capabilities based on the scripts.
+As you have known from our [OAL introduction](../../concepts-and-designs/oal.md), most of backend analysis capabilities based on the scripts.
 Here is the description of official scripts, which helps you to understand which metrics data are in process, also could be used in alarm.
 1. [Alarm](backend-alarm.md).
 Alarm provides a time-series based check mechanism.
 You could set alarm